One-armed bandit murder: Release and appeals

 the actual presence of conflicting forensic evidence, and over the relevance of contradictory withheld evidence and witness statements and missing evidence.

 In 2002, it was asserted by Stafford's legal team that a murder conviction on the evidence would not have been possible in modern times, and the case was taken to the Criminal Cases Review Commission which opened a review of the case in 2005.
 This later failed, as did an appeal in the House of Lords.

 Stafford was re-imprisoned for two years in 1989 after breaching his licence by leaving the country, in the meantime setting up in business in South Africa.
 He was arrested after re-entering the country and being caught in a security check at a hotel where Mikhail Gorbachev was staying.

 Both Stafford and Luvaglio had been fighting their cases on a separate basis, not speaking to each other since their original release.
 This was down to the separate backgrounds of the two men, and not due to any falling out.
 However, a reunion was held after 30 years in March 2008, when they embarked on a Judicial Review at the High Court.
 This failed, leaving the only recourse an appeal to Europe.

 Stafford parole judgement

 Stafford was later imprisoned for forging traveller's cheques in 1994.
 Then Home Secretary Michael Howard kept him jailed overruling a parole board recommendation.
-This decision was later challenged in a landmark ruling at the European Court of Human Rights and in May 2002 the Court ruled that home secretaries had no power to overrule the parole board's decision and awarded damages.
+This decision was later challenged at the European Court of Human Rights and in a landmark ruling in May 2002 the Court ruled that home secretaries had no power to overrule the parole board's decision and awarded damages.